Old maps and aerial photos

 London Borough of Hammersmith & Fulham: Fulham Cemetery Section Layout, Jul 2002.

-Fulham Cemetery Friends maintain this custom Google map to catalogue the cemetery's existing features and for future planning.
+Fulham Cemetery Friends maintain two Google maps to catalogue the cemetery's existing features and for future planning.

 Open the map in a new window to show or hide the layers.